haruncetin/ImagePatternSearch_oncpu/README.md

 The implementation needs only [lodepng](https://lodev.org/lodepng/) PNG image processing library, yet it is embedded into the project.

+You can download test images [here](https://drive.google.com/file/d/14GBRgUel3fOdJVDOdlZ3HJh3_1vUsWZt/view?usp=sharing)

 ## Compilation
 ### Windows
 You may need [GnuMake32](https://gnuwin32.sourceforge.net/downlinks/make.php).
-Please download it first and install if you haven't.
+Please download and install it first if you haven't.

 Then, in the project root folder, run